theKashey/React-stroller/README.md

 </Block>
 ```

+React-stroller consists from 3 parts:
+- `Strollable` - "scrollable" container.
+It will remove native browser scroll.
+- `Stroller` - the main component, containing all the logic
+- `StrollCaptor` - component, which bypasses scrollable elements, finding the nodes to control.

+`StrollableContainer` - just combines them all in the right order.

 ### Strollable
 Is a scrollable, but __scroll-bar-less container__.
 It uses _padding-hack_ to hide browser scrollbars
 on any system.